Sharks!: Dispute

 In October 2020, Hackney London Borough Council obtained a varied interim High Court injunction order to remove Sharks! from Regent's Canal in Hoxton after a reconsideration hearing.

 In April 2021, Sharks! was relocated to Islington Boat Club.

 In June 2021, the sharks were removed from their home in the Islington Boat Club and returned to Antepavilion where they were stored on a river barge.

 In July 2021, the Court of Appeal granted permission to appeal the injunction order.

+In 2024, Hackney Council lost an appeal by Antepavilion to Sharks! on the Regent’s Canal.
+According to Antepavilion, Hackney Council now has to decide whether Sharks! requires planning permission.